FileSure Defend is:

 - Know when configurations change.

-- Know when new or changed applications are installed.
+- Know when applications are installed or changed.

-- Protect from malware, wrong-doers, and inadvertent violations.
+- Protect from malware and wrong-doers.
+Prevent accidental violations.

 - Meet file integrity monitoring requirements.